eegli/pampa.place/README.md

 You'll be taken through the steps to prepare your maps.
 GeoJSON files from other sources may not have the `name` property yet but it can easily be derived from another existing property.
 The utility will let you pick a property to use as `name`, clean up other unused properties and filter larger datasets, e.g. if you only want to include a specific country or region.

-Your shiny new maps will automatically be put into the `maps` folder in the root directory.
+Your shiny new maps will automatically be put into the `geojson` folder in the root directory.
+This folder is meant for processed geoJSON files that are ready to be used in the game.
 From there on, the final step is to include them in the source code.

 ### Adding maps to the game